FernasFragas/briefing-app/docs/operations/IV-BACKFILL.md

 warning is that this failure is invisible in the output.

-So the backfill now **refuses to write** when its provider differs from `config.providers.options[0]`, and says why. `--allow-vendor-splice` overrides it, for whoever has accepted the consequence.
-Every backfilled row also carries its own provenance — `raw.backfill.chain_source`, `chain_venue`, `chain_as_of`, `live_options_provider` — so a mixed series can be separated after the fact.
+So the backfill now **refuses to write** when its provider differs from `config.providers.options[0]`, and says why. `--allow-vendor-splice` is deliberately not a normal workflow option; it can override the guard only after the owner has recorded a decision against the measurement in [vendor consistency](../research/alternatives/vendor-consistency.md).
+Every backfilled row also carries its own provenance — `raw.backfill.chain_source`, `chain_venue`, `chain_as_of`,
+`live_options_provider` — so a mixed series can be separated after the fact.
 A live row records its chain source only in `evidence_ledger`.

-This is an input to D12, not a conclusion about it: the cheapest resolution may be a historical **CBOE** chain rather than a different vendor at any price.
+This is the constraint D14 keeps in force.
+Any future reconsideration must start with the measured record in [vendor consistency](../research/alternatives/vendor-consistency.md), not with a new backfill run.
+A historical **CBOE** chain would avoid the splice entirely.

 ## Fixture Contamination Purge